duncombe/glossary/README.md

 Copyright reserved.
 C.M.
 Duncombe Rae.
 More:
 GEOSECS, TTO/SAVE, WOCE / , and CLIVAR.

+South African Network for Coastal and Oceanic Research (SANCOR):
+SANCOR's activities are made possible through financial contributions from the Department of Agriculture, Forestry and Fisheries (DAFF), the Department of Environmental Affairs (DEA) and the National Research Foundation (NRF).

 -->

 <!-- vim:se nowrap tw=0 : -->